Dragon Offspring Calculator

 The colour of the child is not always obvious from the (apparent) colours of the parents.
 For example, a Fire-Sky cross (which appears as a Fire) and an Ash could have a Sky child.
 In a more extreme case, a child of the Fire-Sky cross and a Leaf-Blood cross (who appears as a Leaf) could appear to be a Fire, Leaf, or Sky.
 The child of two Fires with unknown recessive colours could be of any colour (except Ash).

 Most genes for recessive colours are carried around by dragons of a different colour.
-Let's assume colour genes exist in equal frequencies (unlike in real genetics).
-In that case, only 1/7 ≈ 14% of the Snow colour genes are carried by Snow dragons.
+If colour genes exist in equal frequencies (unlike in real genetics), only 1/7 ≈ 14% of the Snow colour genes are carried by Snow dragons.
 The other 6/7 ≈ 86% are carried as recessive genes by dragons of other colours.
 At the other extreme, all Fire genes are carried by Fire dragons.

 The distribution of dragon colours is not remotely equal.
 If we assume equal numbers of colour genes as above, the ratio is: